 Water supply lines also play a major part in causing low water pressure to your kitchen sink.
 Heavy equipment may have scraped some portions of your water supply line during construction or digging.
 If this is the case, you may also notice that water coming out from other faucets is visibly less.

 Sink repair problems are always a head-scratcher.
 Sometimes, you just ignore the low water pressure problem of your sink because you don’t want to spend extra on plumbing.
 However, an abnormal sink left unrepaired poses a serious threat to you and your family in the long run.

 Cleaning your kitchen sink is the safest thing you can do for now.
 However, we advise calling a professional the moment you experience low water pressure or other similar problems.
 There is a chance your kitchen sink has damage other than a broken aerator or cartridge.
 Plumbing professionals are trained to identify this damage so they can provide a sink repair.

 It’s tempting to try to fix things yourself in the house, but you may only be worsening situations if you’re unsure of what you are doing.
 If things start getting out of hand, the smartest move you can make is to contact professional services for sink repair immediately.

 Sink Repair with Stack

-Stack Heating, Cooling, and Electric has expanded services to include plumbing as well!
+Stack Heating, Cooling, Plumbing & Electric has expanded services to include plumbing as well!
 If you need any sort of assistance with your kitchen sink or plumbing, contact us!
 Call us today at (440) 937-9134 or visit our website today!